vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Graphics/Textures/Compression Settings.md

 ## Compression settings
 ### Description
 To reduce file size textures are imported with a degree of compression by default.
-In some cases, like pixel art, or specific UI textures, compression is not desired, and should be disabled.
+In some cases, like pixel art, or specific UI textures, compression isn't desired, and should be disabled.

 Different platforms support different forms of compression, see [Supported texture compression formats, by platform](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html) for format compatibility and effects.